SamWalts/samwalts.github.io/index.md

 | Disaster / Tracking   | 0.0105                     | 0                      | 0.0050                 |
 | Reset                 | 0.1889                     | 0.0987                 | 0.1017                 |

-_Figure 5b - Table of loading times for the Original, Enhancement 1, and Enhancement2, in seconds_
+_Figure 4b - Table of loading times for the Original, Enhancement 1, and Enhancement2, in seconds_

 <div style="text-aligh: center;">
     <img src="./assets/images/SNHU_CS_499_Algorithms_BarChart_Times.png" width="720px" title="Screen Loading Times Chart" />
-  <p><em>Figure 1a - Bar chart of the orginal artifact and two options of enhancements - CS-340 Client/Server Development </em></p>
+  <p><em>Figure 4a - Bar chart of the orginal artifact and two options of enhancements - CS-340 Client/Server Development </em></p>
 </div>

 For the second experiment, I decided to create a middle ground that would remove the extra API calls, but not have the downsides of the increased memory usage due to caching every single one of the filtered data frames that enhancement 1 had.
 This option is enhancement 2, and you can see the the comparison of it in _Figure 1_ and _Figure 2_; instead of pre-filtering and storing the different search types in memory, this enhancement creates a data frame by applying the filter to the original data frame when the radio button is pressed.
 The potential network calls are the same as from enhancement 1, with a new data frame being called only when the “Reset” button is selected, and at the beginning of the program to populate the dashboard.
 The time complexity when a button is pressed would only be O(n) with O(n) memory usage.
-You can see the The average time of selecting each button for the second enhancement was 0.026 seconds per filter, and the comparison of enhancement 2 and the original in _Table 1_.
+You can see the The average time of selecting each button for the second enhancement was 0.026 seconds per filter, and the comparison of enhancement 2 and the original in _Figure 4b_.

 When completing this enhancement, I was able to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.
 I also was able to create a table and chart with the enhancements that would be of use in measuring the trade-offs of each different algorithm using small amounts of code to potentially have huge cost savings at scale, especially for a cloud based application.
 This demonstrates an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

 ---
-### View The Code
+### Artifacts Algorithms and Data Structures

 Algorithms and Data Structures [Original](https://github.com/SamWalts/samwalts.github.io/tree/main/Algorithms%20and%20Data%20Structures/Original)